Web Port alarm settings are set mainly in SYSTEM SETTINGS/ALARMS (see chapter "Basic settings".

 The following example shows how alarm transmission can be done by all A-alarms, Monday-Friday between 07:00-17:00.

-The alarm is sent to two different e-mail recipients.
+The alarm is sent to two different e-mail recievers.

 Heading